 To keep your units rented (and your cash flowing), you have to keep your tenants happy – and that starts with charging realistic rental rates.
 So before you place your “For Rent” advertisement, there’s some easy market research you can (and should) do.

 To make sure you aren’t asking too much, or too little, learn what similar units are renting for within about a half-mile.
 Check for units that are of comparable type (condo, house, basement suite, etc.), comparable size (1 bedroom, 2 bedrooms), and comparable quality.
+Also look for potential prospects from different walks of life to try to make connections, like people trying to sell their home.
 To get these figures quickly and easily, check out: